0xbitx/DEDSEC_SHRED/README.md

    * Run the DEDSEC_SHRED tool from the terminal.
    * Enter the file or directory path you want to securely erase.
    * Optionally, specify the number of passes for overwriting data (default is 3).
-   * Sit back and let DEDSEC_SHRED securely erase your sensitive data, providing peace of mind that it cannot be recovered.

 > [!NOTE]
 > DEDSEC_SHRED is intended for use in situations where data security is paramount, such as securely deleting confidential documents, personal files, or decommissioning storage devices.